tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 Seldon Core uses [Triton Inference Server](https://github.com/triton-inference-server/server) to serve PyTorch models, so we need to prepare the model in a format that it can be served with Triton.
 First, we need to export the model to TorchScript (it’s also possible to serve PyTorch models with Triton’s [python backend](https://github.com/triton-inference-server/python_backend), but it’s generally less efficient and more complicated to deploy).

-There’re two methods to export a model to TorchScript: tracing and scripting.
-Both of them are supported by PyTorch.
-Which method is better is still controversial, this [article](https://ppwwyyxx.com/blog/2022/TorchScript-Tracing-vs-Scripting/) discusses the pros and cons of each method.
+Tracing and scripting are the two methods for exporting a model to TorchScript.The choice between them is still debatable, this [article](https://ppwwyyxx.com/blog/2022/TorchScript-Tracing-vs-Scripting/) explores the benefits and drawbacks of both methods.
 We’ll use the tracing method to export the model:

 ```bash
 python export_to_ts.py -c model.pth -o model.ts